Terra nullius: History

-By the eighteenth century, however, some writers argued that territorial rights over land could stem from the settlement and cultivation of that land.
-William Blackstone, in 1765, wrote, "Plantations or colonies, in distant countries, are either such where the lands are claimed by right of occupancy only, by finding them desert and uncultivated, and peopling them from the mother-country; or where, when already cultivated, they have been either gained by conquest, or ceded to us by treaties.
-And both these rights are founded upon the law of nature, or at least upon that of nations."
+By the eighteenth century, however, some writers argued that "uncultivated" lands or territories used by nomadic peoples could be treated as effectively empty if it was not used in ways recognised by European legal and agricultural norms.
+William Blackstone, in 1765, wrote that territories that were already occupied and politically organised had to be acquired, if at all, through conquest or cession by treaty.
+In contrast, Blackstone suggested that if the territories were considered "desert and uncultivated", they could be settled and claimed through occupation.

-Several years before Blackstone, Emer de Vattel, in his Le droit des gents (1758), drew a distinction between land that was effectively occupied and cultivated, and the unsettled and uncultivated land of nomads which was open to colonisation.
+Several years before Blackstone, Emer de Vattel, in his Le droit des gents (1758), explicitly argued that land can be regarded as empty even if there were people living in it - if those inhabitants were not farming it according to European standards.
+He justified his reasoning by claiming that people who chose to avoid labor and use the land for hunting and herding flocks, were not using the land efficiently and hence had "no reason to complain" if more industrious nations arrive to take possession of part of their lands.
+Vattel drew a distinction between land that was effectively occupied and cultivated, and the unsettled and uncultivated land of nomads which he argued was lawfully open to colonisation.

 Borch states that many commentators erroneously interpreted this to mean that any uncultivated lands, whether inhabited or not, could be claimed by a colonising state by right of occupancy.
 Borch places the shift towards the view that "uncultivated" but inhabited lands were terra nullius primarily in the 19th century, and argues it was a result of political developments and the rise of new intellectual currents such as scientific racism and legal positivism.

 The Berlin West Africa Conference of 1884-85 endorsed the principle that sovereignty over an unclaimed territory required effective occupation, and that where native populations had established effective occupation their sovereignty could not be unilaterally overturned by a colonising state.

 The term terra nullius was used in 1885 in relation to the dispute between Spain and the United States over Contoy Island.
 Herman Eduard von Hoist, wrote, "Contoy was not, in an international sense, a desert, that is an abandoned island and hence terra nullius."
 In 1888, the Institut de Droit International introduced the concept of territorium nullius (nobody's territory) as a public law equivalent to the private law concept of res nullius.